huggingface/community-events/whisper-fine-tuning-sprint/README.md

 data.
 Please read through the [Evaluation](#evaluation) section to make sure your evaluation script is in the correct format.
 Models with evaluation scripts in an incorrect format can sadly not be considered for the Challenge.

-At the end of the event, the best performing speech recognition system will receive a prize 🏆 - more information regarding the prizes can be found under [Prizes](#prizes).
+At the end of the event, the best-performing speech recognition system will receive a prize 🏆 - more information regarding the prizes can be found under [Prizes](#prizes).

 We believe that framing the event as a competition is more fun, but at the core, the event is about fine-tuning Whisper in as many languages as possible as a community.
-This can be achieved by working together, helping each other to solve bugs, share important findings, etc...🤗
+This can be achieved by working together, helping each other to solve bugs, sharing important findings, etc...🤗

 **Note**:
 Please, read through the section on [Communication & Problems](#communication-and-problems) to make sure you